TimNekk/PyPayment/README.md

 #### Charge Commission

-Enum `ChargeCommission` that represents who will be charged the commission.
+Enum `ChargeCommission` that represents who will be charged the commission ([YooMoney commission](https://yoomoney.ru/docs/payment-buttons/using-api/forms#calculating-commissions)).

 - `FROM_CUSTOMER` - Charge commission from customer.
 - `FROM_SELLER` - Charge commission from seller.